xupinjie/ACCV-Lab/docs/guides/INSTALLATION_GUIDE.md

 ./scripts/package_manager.sh install -e --optional
 ```

-> **⚠️ Important**: Installing with optional dependencies is required if you plan to run the repository
+> **⚠️ Important**: Installing with optional dependencies is required if you plan to run the contained
-> tests or examples, as they rely on optional dependencies such as `pytest`.
-It may be also required for
+> tests, as they rely on optional dependencies such as `pytest` (and possibly other dependencies).
+It may be
-> examples, that use additional runtime libraries which are otherwise not used in the core library.
+> also required for the contained examples, as they may use additional packages which are otherwise
+> not used in the core library.

 The package manager script:
 - Automatically installs the required `accvlab_build_config` helper package (see the `build_config` directory
   in the repository root)
 - Installs all configured namespace packages from `namespace_packages_config.py` (see the
   [development guide](DEVELOPMENT_GUIDE.md) for more details).
-- Installs the individual namespace packages with `pip install` and the `--no-build-isolation` flag.
+- Installs the individual namespace packages with `pip install` and the `--no-build-isolation` flag by
+  default.
+You can pass `--with-build-isolation` to the script if you want pip to use build isolation.
 - Tests imports after installation
 - Provides detailed progress feedback
-- Uses the `--no-build-isolation` flag when calling `pip install` for the individual packages.

 ### 2. Installation Using the Convenience Wrapper Script